 At a glance

-Cats are susceptible to a number of eye problems, which have the potential to impact on their vision (either short-term or permanently).
+Cats are susceptible to several eye problems, which have the potential to impact on their vision (either short-term or permanently).
 Some eye conditions are due to an underlying (and sometimes undiagnosed) medical condition.
 All eye (ocular) changes should be investigated by a veterinarian as soon as possible.

 Image courtesy of Kirsten